Download free toy car plans, complete with building instructions and photographs.

 This toy car can be made with a limited number of power tools.
 Safety is the first consideration when dealing with power tools.
 This is a list of tools that I used:

-Download and print the toy car plans on your home printer.
-Trace the outline of the body shape and the mudguards onto thin MDF or plywood or even stiff card and cut it out.
+Make as many copies of the toy car plans as you need to.
+Trace the outline of the body shape and the mudguards onto thin MDF (Medium Density Fibreboard) or plywood or even stiff card and cut it out.

-Step 2.
-Using my trusty drill press, I cut the holes that will form the wheel arches.
-A drill press is strongly recommended for this step.
+Using my trusty drill press, I cut the holes that will form the wheel arches using the reference holes as mentioned in Step 1.

 The photo showing the parts rough cut ready to be glued together.
 Note the template in the foreground and for what it's worth, the mudguard with the wheel arches cut out in the background.

-Step 6.
-Cut the mudguards to shape with the bandsaw, then use the 6mm roundover bit in a router (mounted in a router table) to round over the edges.
+Cut the mudguards to shape with the band saw, then use the 6mm roundover bit in a router (mounted in a router table) to round over the edges.
 If you are not comfortable using a router on such small pieces of wood, it would be much safer using a half round wood file and 80 grit sandpaper.

 Note that the wheel arches are to be rounded over on one side only as the other side is to be glued to the body.

-Step 7.
 Clamping the mudguard to a sawhorse, I cut it in half with a tenon saw.
-This is where I used the 12 inch disc sander to square off the middle part, and to shape the two ends.

-Step 12.
 The photo showing the clamps in place.
-This also illustrates the wisdom of pre-staining mudguards before assembly, as noted in step 10.
+This also illustrates the wisdom of pre-staining mudguards before assembly, as noted in step 9.